Umersaeed81/File_Management_Operations/log/File_Copy_Operation/Copy_only_from_sub_dir/Example_23.md

-This example is designed to copy files from a source directory to a destination directory, specifically targeting files that have a keyword in the suffix (in this case, **"US"**) and a specific file extension (in this case, **.csv**).
+This example is designed to copy files from the subdirectories of a specified source directory, but not from the source directory itself, to a destination directory, specifically targeting files that have a keyword in the suffix (in this case, **"US"**) and a specific file extension (in this case, **.csv**).
 The key steps are:

 - The code checks for the existence of the source directory.
 If the source directory is not found, an error message is displayed.
 - If no files are found in the source directory to copy, it displays a message indicating this condition.